vvr-rao/NLP-on-AWS-EKS/README.md

 # Training an NLP model and Deploying onto AWS Elastic Kubernetes Service

-Trained a model locally and deploying on to Elastic Kubernetes Service on AWS
+Trained a model locally and deployed  to the Elastic Kubernetes Service on AWS

 The Notebooks folder has the EDA and Model training.
 For EDA, I primarily focussed on using the **en_core_web_lg model** of Spacy to extract Named Entities, Adjectives and Verbs.
 Was looking for any trends